andriesfc/result-for-kotlin/README.md

 ## Introducing `Resultk`

 This smallish project aims to bring these concerns to together into a single library in Kotlin.
 I choose Kotlin (and not Java) for the following reasons:

 - It has the notion of a sealed types (in Scala this called 'case' types).
 Using a sealed type means the developer can rely on the compiler to pick up on things such unhandled error codes.
 - Kotlin nullable types are useful, and unlike Java not source of errors to be picked up at runtime.
 - The Kotlin compiler offers reified types.
 This means the library can distinguish between the one error type vs another type, even when using generics.
 - Kotlin offers extensions (which are just static functions under the hood), which means the library is able to model domain error handling around even types from 3rd party libraries.
+- Kotlin, unlike Java, does not force you to handle exceptions.
+This remove the temptation of wrapping every checked exception into a runtime exception.

+## Core implementation details `ResultK` supporting domain driven error handling

+- Use of single generic wrapper which only purpose is to catch ensure that domain errors handled if the caller does not verify the result of an call is error free.
+- Implements and promotes functional style of API to unify domain error handling as well as exception handling into unified happy flow control path.
+- Based on the classic Either monad, but specializing for error handling (hence the declaration of the core data type `Result<E,T>`).
+- Exposes also an imperative style which can be used safely.
+- Provides template functions which deals with:
+  - Unwrapping & wrapping of error codes from exceptions.
+  - `try-catch-all` scenarios.

 ## Show me how to it used